Samuelraumin/samuelraumin.github.io/README.txt

-A Pen created at CodePen.io.
+Javascript background was created by Senzung.
 You can find this one at https://codepen.io/senzung/pen/kLhbi.

- Actually inspired by the Tekken 6 Loading Screen.
-The effect is not really the same ...